 "I bought this to do for my mum, as she had always wanted another tortoise after ours died when I was a young girl.

 I did this for her, because of her love of tortoises and my love of blackwork.
-It was really quick and easy to do, the chart was very easy to follow, and I managed to keep it a secret from her until she received it for her birthday.
+It was really quick and easy to do.
+The chart was very easy to follow, and I kept it a secret from her until she received it for her birthday.